zuestmedia/zmplugin/readme.txt

 = SMTP Mail =
 Send all mails sent via wp_mail() from your own SMTP server.
 Works for all system mailings and also with contact form 7.

+= Block Patterns =
+Access to a selection of pre-built block patterns that can be easily inserted in the WordPress Gutenberg editor.

 = WP Dashboard Options =
 Personalization options for the WordPress dashboard.
 WordPress logo, help tabs as well as footer text can be customized.

 = WP Login Options =
 Personalization options for the WordPress login form (wp-login.php).
 The login logo as well as the redirect destination can be customized.

-= Block Patterns =
-Access to a selection of pre-built block patterns that can be easily inserted in the WordPress Gutenberg editor.
+== Theme Companion Features ==

+As a companion plugin for our [WordPress Themes](https://zuestmedia.com/themes/), ZMPlugin extends your WordPress dashboard with theme settings, customizer settings and the design explorer for importing starter designs.

-= Block Templates <sup>*</sup> =
+= Block Templates =
-ZuestMedia WordPress Themes use block templates to display content statically or dynamically.
+Our Themes use block templates to display static or dynamic content.
 All block templates can be edited using the WordPress Gutenberg editor.

-= Customizer settings <sup>*</sup> =
+= Theme & Customizer settings =
-When using a ZuestMedia WordPress Theme, additional customizer settings are displayed.
+When using a ZuestMedia WordPress Theme, various new menus and settings are added to the Dashboard and Customizer for customizing the theme.

-= Design Explorer <sup>*</sup> =
+= Design Explorer =
 The design explorer offers the possibility to import directly premade starter designs.

-<sup>*</sup> only available in combination with [ZuestMedia Themes](https://zuestmedia.com/themes/), e.g. Corporate or Modular
+Only available in combination with ZuestMedia Themes, e.g. Corporate or [Modular](https://wordpress.org/themes/zmt-modular/).

 == Resources ==